sauce-archives/saucestorage/README.md

 If you run tests inside [Sauce Labs](http://saucelabs.com), sometimes you want the test to download a large file.
-This is particularly true when you are testing a mobile app; the first thing the test has to do is get your Android `.apk` or iOS `.app.zip`.
+This is particularly true when you are testing a mobile app; the first thing the test has to do is get the app to run, such as an Android `.apk` or iOS `.ipa`.

 You could put the file on public website (where anyone can see it), and download it over and over with each test.